Deadline: Friday, March 3, 2023

-The American Social History Project/Center for Media and Learning at the City University of New York Graduate Center will host a two-week NEH Summer Institute for college and university faculty in July 2020 on the Visual Culture of the American Civil War and Its Aftermath.
-Applications to participate will be accepted via mail, e-mail, and our online application system until March 1, 2020.
+The American Social History Project/Center for Media and Learning at the City University of New York Graduate Center will host a two-week NEH Summer Institute for 25 college and university faculty to study the visual culture of the American Civil War and Its aftermath.

-While scholars and teachers specializing in U.S. history, American Studies, and art history will find the Institute especially attractive, we encourage applicants from any field who are interested in the Civil War era and its visual culture, regardless of your disciplinary interests.
+While scholars and teachers specializing in U.S. history, American studies, and art history will find the institute especially attractive, we encourage applicants from any field who are interested in the Civil War and Reconstruction era and its visual culture, regardless of your disciplinary interests.
 Independent scholars, scholars engaged in museum work or full-time graduate studies are also urged to apply.
-You need not have extensive prior knowledge of the Civil War or visual culture or have previously incorporated their study in any of your courses or research.
-However, your application essay should identify concrete ways in which two weeks of concentration on the topics will enhance your teaching and/or research.
-In addition, please describe a research or teaching project you will develop during the institute.
-The ideal institute participant will bring to the group a fresh understanding of the relevance of the topic to their teaching and research.

-Full details and application information are available on the ASHP/CML Institute website at http://ashp.cuny.edu/nehinstitute/.
-For further information, please contact Institute Director Donna Thompson Ray at email@example.com or 212-817-1963.
+Full details and application information are available on the ASHP/CML Institute website.

 The Visual Culture of the American Civil War and Its Aftermath has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.